 Earlier this year, with my wife, family and friends I visited Normandy to see some of the beaches and bridges which were so important in 1944 when the Allied troops invaded.
 Today, on 6th June, D-Day, I pay tribute to those brave people who took part in that invasion.

-Copyright 2019 Laurence Robertson Member of Parliament for Tewkesbury .
+Copyright 2019 Laurence Robertson Conservative candidate for Tewkesbury.
 All rights reserved.